Cosmetic surgery in China: Drivers

 The influence of Korean culture is another dynamic prompting the high number of Chinese citizens to avail of cosmetic surgery.
 This is due to the increasing popularity of the Korean Wave through Korean dramas and television shows which have become a hit in China.
-Since cosmetic surgery is common in Korea, entertainment personalities with their—unbridled eyes, jaw in V line, prominent cheekbones—have greatly influenced the Chinese people.
+Since cosmetic surgery is common in Korea, entertainment personalities—with theirunbridled eyes, V-shaped jaw, and prominent cheekbones—have greatly influenced the Chinese people.
 These same Korean influences are found on the skin care market, where a perfect and white skin is a must for any woman wishing to convey a beautiful image of oneself.